kaymomin/MLH-Demo-Workshop/README.md

 import { publicProvider } from 'wagmi/providers/public';
 import { ChakraProvider } from '@chakra-ui/react';

+//Configure desired chains and generate the required connectors.
+You will also need to setup a wagmi client.

+//configureChains function allows you to configure your chains with node provider like Ankr.
+//This means you don't need to worry about defining RPC URLs and chain configuration in your connector or provider.
+//This is managed internally by wagmi.
-const { chains, provider } = configureChains(
-  [chain.goerli], // you can add more chains here
+//ConfigureChains accepts an array of chains and an array of providers. const { chains, provider } = configureChains( [chain.goerli], // you can add more chains here
   [